am-central-365/pl4kotlin/src/test/kotlin/com/amcentral365/pl4kotlin/integrationTests/README.md

 #### SQLite

-Since SQLite is embedded into your code, install its binaries:
+Since SQLite is embedded into the code, install its binaries:

 ```sudo apt-get install -y sqlite3 libsqlite3-dev```